 - If the applicant is currently living in the UK or EEA, or is a national or citizen of an EEA country or Switzerland

-- If the applicant has completed less than thirty months of oncology training outside the UK/EEA
+- If the applicant has completed less than 30 months of clinical radiology/clinical oncology training outside the UK/EEA

 - If the applicant has failed any part of the PLAB test without a subsequent pass in that part